smartalex24/overtime-app/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from font awesome
+- x Icons from glyphicons
 - x Update the styles for forms

 ## Refrator TODOS:
-- Refractor posts/_form for admin user with status
+- x Refractor posts/_form for admin user with status